Running a Marathon Without Training? 6 Tips

 The key is to fuel early, consistently, and in the right amounts.

-Aim to take in 30–60 grams of carbohydrates per hour — ideally starting within the first 30–45 minutes of the race.
-This can come from energy gels, chews, sports drinks, or even real food like bananas or small bites of granola or chocolate bars (if your stomach handles them well).
+Aim to take in 30–90 grams of carbohydrates per hour — ideally starting within the first 30–45 minutes of the race.
+This can come from energy gels, chews, sports drinks, or even real food like bananas or small bites of granola or chocolate bars (if your stomach can handle them).

 Also, don’t forget hydration.
 Sports drinks can be a great way to get both carbs and electrolytes, but be mindful of how much you’re taking in — the amount will depend on temperature, sweat rate, and your individual needs.